 Ortahisar

-Ortahisar is missed off the Cappadocia itinerary of most people.
+Ortahisar is missed off most people’s list of things to do in Cappadocia.
 That said, this rural town is utterly charming and possesses a more “local” vibe.

-If you want to get off the beaten path in Cappadocia and have a more authentic experience then the working agricultural town of Ortahisar is the perfect choice.
+If you want to get off the beaten track in Cappadocia and have a more authentic experience then the working agricultural town of Ortahisar is a perfect choice.
 This is the least touristic of all of the Cappadocia settlements.

 There are two airports that service Cappadocia.
 Namely, they are Cappadocia airport and Kayseri Erkilet International Airport.